Win at Life

-Specifically their research found that five positives to every one negative was the sweet spot, and in particular during conflict.
-If couples can maintain the 5:1 ratio, flooding the negatives with, for example, curiosity, humour, warmth, respect and interest, then uncomfortable discussions dont’ damage the relationship..
+Specifically, their research found that five positives for every one negative was the sweet spot, particularly during conflict.
+If couples can maintain the 5:1 ratio, flooding the negatives with, for example, curiosity, humour, warmth, respect and interest, then difficult conversations don’t damage the relationship.

 Positive moments include even the tiny things like eye contact, in-jokes, a question asked with interest, or a thank you for something ordinary.

-When you positive moments outweigh the negative ones, the relationship tends to feel closer, nore connected and nicer to be in.
+When your positive moments outweigh the negative ones, the relationship tends to feel closer, more connected, and nicer to be in.
 Arguments are over more quickly, tensions easily dissipate, and little things don’t spiral into something more dramatic.

 The research suggests that this gap is often a sign of years of missed positive moments, unacknowledged bids for connection, and a climate that tipped towards the negative long before separation was ever mentioned.